-Linda Foley is an internationally recognized painter based in the National Capital Region of Canada and is best known for her encaustic works that comprise her sense of humour and the stories she writes to accompany them.
+Linda Foley is an internationally recognized painter and sculptor based in the National Capital Region of Canada and is best known for her encaustic works that comprise her sense of humour and the stories she writes to accompany them.

 Linda’s work can be found in private collections in various countries around the globe, as well as in the permanent collection of the Encaustic Museum of Art in Santa Fe, New Mexico.

 Humour, celebration, consciousness or compassion, I strive to awaken emotion and provoke thought.
 The greatest gift I can receive through my creations is the exhilaration of receiving an emotional response in a viewer.
 Art is my form of communication.
 It’s how I share my observations, my loves, my interests, and my thoughts.
 Like most creatives, I have an innate need to bring to life that which I’m imagining.
 Humour is often at the heart of what I do, and frankly, it’s how I live most of the time!
 Looking for the funny in something difficult is a survival response that lightens the load, and puts things into perspective.
 The adage that , “laughter is the best medicine”, is indeed my motto!
 I say, "Pop a couple of doses of laughter and drink plenty of fluids, and you should be good to go!"